 Trade with customers is carried out largely on credit, except for new customers, residential customers of waste management services and customers with unsatisfactory payment records, where payment in advance is normally required.
 Invoices are normally due within 1 month of issuance, except for certain well-established customers, where the terms are extended to 2 months, and certain customers with disputed items, where the terms are negotiated individually.
 Each customer has a maximum credit limit, which was granted and approved by senior management in accordance with the laid-down credit review policy and procedures.

-12.CREDITORS AND ACCRUALS
+12. CREDITORS, ACCRUALS AND OTHERS

-Included in creditors and accruals are trade creditors of HK\$226 million (HK\$211 million at 31st December, 2017) and their aging analysis is as follows:
+Included in creditors, accruals and others are trade creditors of HK\$206 million (HK\$228 million at 31st December, 2018) and their aging analysis is as follows: